ncatlab/nlab-content/pages/5/5/8/4/24855/content.md

 Most homotopy type theorists use the [[propositions as types]] interpretation of [[propositional equality]] as a synonym of [[typal equality]], even by those who use the [[propositions as some types]] interpretation for everything else. [[Kevin Buzzard]] in [Buzzard 2024](#Buzzard24) has used this fact and how that contradicts the interpretation of [[propositional equality]] elsewhere in mathematics as an argument for adopting a [[set-level type theory]] instead of [[homotopy type theory]].

 By Buzzard's argument, homotopy type theorists should not be using the term "equality" to refer to arbitrary identifications or identity types, whether in its bare form or as "[[propositional equality]]" or "[[typal equality]]", instead restricting the use of equality / [[propositional equality]] for only the unique identifications, and using a suitable alternative for "[[typal equality]]", such as "[[identification]]" and "[[identified]]" and "[[identity type]]".
 On the other hand, the fact that [[propositional equality]] defined as having a unique identification is not a [[reflexive relation]] for non-set types means that perhaps it is not suitable for the bare term "equality", and perhaps the bare term "equality" and even the term "propositional equality" *should* refer to [[typal equality]] which is always reflexive.

-Either way, it seems that in the absence of [[uniqueness of identity proofs]], one has to give up either the notion of propositional equality as unique identification or the notion of propositional equality as a reflexive relation.
+Either way, in the absence of [[uniqueness of identity proofs]], one has to give up either the notion of propositional equality as unique identification satisfying the [[identity of indiscernibles]] or the notion of propositional equality satisfying the [[first law of thought]].

 ## Propositional equality internal to a set theory